Battle of Fort Sumter: Bombardment

 Major Anderson held his fire, awaiting daylight.
 His troops reported for a call at 6 a.m. and then had breakfast.
 At 7 a.m., Capt.
-Abner Doubleday fired a shot at the Ironclad Battery at Cummings Point.
-He missed.
+Abner Doubleday fired a shot at the Ironclad Battery at Cummings Point, but he missed.
 Given the available manpower, Anderson could not take advantage of all of his 60 guns.
 He deliberately avoided using guns that were situated in the fort where casualties were most likely.
 The fort's best cannons were mounted on the uppermost of its three tiers—the barbette tier—where his troops were most exposed to incoming fire from overhead.
 The fort had been designed to withstand a naval assault, and naval warships of the time did not mount guns capable of elevating to shoot over the walls of the fort.
 However, the land-based cannons manned by the Confederates were capable of high-arcing ballistic trajectories and could therefore fire at parts of the fort that would have been out of naval guns' reach.
 Fort Sumter's garrison could only safely fire the 21 working guns on the lowest level, which themselves, because of the limited elevation allowed by their embrasures, were largely incapable of delivering fire with trajectories high enough to seriously threaten Fort Moultrie.
 Moreover, although the Federals had moved as many of their supplies to Fort Sumter as they could manage, the fort was quite low on ammunition and was nearly out at the end of the 34-hour bombardment.
 A more immediate problem was the scarcity of cloth gunpowder cartridges or bags; only 700 were available at the beginning of the battle and workmen sewed frantically to create more, in some cases using socks from Anderson's personal wardrobe.
 Because of the shortages, Anderson reduced his firing to only six guns: two aimed at Cummings Point, two at Fort Moultrie, and two at the Sullivan's Island batteries.

 Ships from Fox's relief expedition began to arrive on April 12.
 Although Fox himself arrived at 3 a.m. on his steamer Baltic, most of the rest of his fleet was delayed until 6 p.m., and one of the two warships, USS Powhatan, never did arrive.
 Unbeknownst to Fox, it had been ordered to the relief of Fort Pickens in Florida.
-As landing craft were sent toward the fort with supplies, the artillery fire deterred them and they pulled back.
+As small craft were sent toward the fort with supplies, the artillery fire deterred them and they pulled back.
 Fox decided to wait until after dark and for the arrival of his warships.
 The next day, heavy seas made it difficult to load the small boats with men and supplies and Fox was left with the hope that Anderson and his men could hold out until dark on April 13.